-Michael Stiller is the recipient of a New York Dance and Performance (Bessie) Award for his work with Dance By Neil Greenberg, and an IES Illumination Award of Merit for his work designing the public space experiences at 85 Broad Street, in lower Manhattan.
+In 1998 Michael founded Michael Stiller Design, where he directs a versatile team of designers, project managers, and programmers.
+He made his Broadway debut in 2018, as production designer for the rock/classical mashup: Rocktopia.
+Michael Stiller is the recipient of a New York Dance and Performance (Bessie) Award, an IESNYC Lumen Award, two IES Illumination Awards of Merit, and a LIT Design Award.
 He is currently on the faculty of FIT's School of Graduate Studies, in the Exhibition and Experience Design program.
 Michael is the author of a textbook, Quality Lighting for High Performance Buildings, and he frequently delivers talks to professional groups on lighting, wellness, and sustainability.